1200. Simi Awokoya

 Only 14 per cent of the UK STEM workforce is made up by women, and this percentage is much lower for women from black and ethnic minority backgrounds.
 Inspired by her own experience, Simi set up ‘Witty Careers’ to equip women from minority backgrounds with the necessary skills to build a successful career in tech.
 Run by a team of women that work in the Technology industry, Witty Careers provides free resources and practical events that provide its 400 members with the skills to enter the sector.
 Under Simi’s leadership, the organisation has partnered with companies, entrepreneur hubs and a school to run Technology Workshops which provide training, mentoring and career opportunities.
 Simi has become a leading advocate for women starting careers in tech, featuring in Forbes 30 under 30 Europe 2019.

-Simi’s award coincides with London Tech Week and a celebration of the tech industry held at an official reception at Downing Street hosted by the Secretary of State of the Department for Digital, Culture, Media and Sport, Jeremy Wright.
+Simi’s award coincides with London Tech Week and a celebration of the tech industry held at an official reception at Downing Street, where she was presented with her award by the Minister for Digital and Creative Industries, Margot James MP (pictured below).

 In a personal letter to Simi, Prime Minister Theresa May said: